zjmontoy/WearableSensing/README.md

 and we hope to connect patients to their physical trainers on a daily basis, only digitally.
 Stroke patients need to feel encouraged and have a clear sense of their body movements during the long-term recovery phase.
 Signal processing and/or machine learning are the main elements used to create features and analyze patient data.
 This project is advised by Professor Reinkensmeyer at the University of California, Irvine.
+This is a test.